anoopkcn/obsidian-reference-map/README.md

 ## Usage

-This `README.md` file contains the basic description of the plugin for a detailed guide please **refer to the [Wiki](https://github.com/anoopkcn/obsidian-reference-map/wiki) page**.
+This `README.md` file contains the basic description of the plugin.
+For a detailed guide please **refer to the [Wiki](https://github.com/anoopkcn/obsidian-reference-map/wiki) page**.

 Main features: